NishchayAnand/software-engineering/Interview Prep/Spring/Core.md

 ---

-Q. Explain ResponseEntity
+Q. Explain `@Autowired` annotation.

+- The `@Autowired` annotation in Spring is used for dependency injection.
+It allows Spring to **automatically resolve and inject a bean into a class**.
+It can be used on fields, constructors and setter methods.

+> NOTE: By default, `@Autowired` performs injection by type.

 ---

-Q. Explain `@Valid` annotation.
+Q. Explain `@Qualifier` annotation.

+---